 6. Leverage, leverage, leverage, and tailor:

 There is a massive amount of resources and information out there already: leverage it.
 Look for frameworks you can follow (the UN Sustainable Development Goals being quite exhaustive) and make use of theme days or weeks (international or local) to plan your actions around.
 If your company has offices on business campuses, look for opportunities to collaborate with other companies or participate in their events.

 You and your colleagues are making efforts.
 Don’t be afraid to show it, inside and outside your company.
 That doesn’t mean taking part in the popular ‘greenwashing,’ but be proud of the impact your company is having, however small.
 You are not sticking with the status quo, and that is the first important victory.
 Be authentic about it, and, especially at first, don’t focus on numbers.
 Instead, show the mindset change you are creating.

 Lastly, be aware that a CSR initiative never ends.
 It needs to keep evolving.
 Take enough time to set up longer-term goals and a roadmap on how to get there.
 Grow your ambitions in time as CSR becomes more a part of your company’s DNA.
 Goals that might have seemed almost utopian in year one might be within reach by year three.

 Because what’s next?

 Based on this, we set out a roadmap for 2020 in which we dared to increase our ambitions.
-Goals we imagined taking another couple of years are coming in sight (e.g. taking steps to become carbon-neutral).
-Due to the positive feedback and engagement we have received from our colleagues, we feel empowered to increase our company’s effort.
+Goals we imagined taking another couple of years are coming in sight (e.g., taking steps to become carbon-neutral).
+Due to the positive feedback and engagement we have received from our colleagues, we feel empowered to increase our company’s efforts.